TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 </p>
 <br />

 Now run the following Python script to insert Time Magazine covers into these training images.
-In addition, about 750 frames from the example video, project_video.mp4, are extracted and used as training images as well.
-This may take up to 30 seconds or so.
+In addition, about 300 frames from the example video, project_video.mp4, are extracted and used as training images as well.
+This may take up to 30 seconds or more.

     >python prepare_images.py

 If you now inspect some of these images, you will see that most have a Time Magazine cover inserted in them somewhere (a few do not).
 The sample images from above are shown below with the Time covers inserted.
 Yours may appear differently as the covers are sized and placed randomly.

 <br />
 <p align="center">